Linkedin

 3. Prioritize needs over wants

-Some people get into trouble with spending because they confuse needs vs. wants.
+Some people get into trouble with spending and find themselves low on money because they confuse needs vs. wants.

 A need is something you have to spend money on to live.
 For example, rent or mortgage payments, utility bills, groceries, and gas could all go into the needs category.